2019 Consulting Academy

 Every month, the BBG offers programs in the following areas:

-COST FOR EACH SESSION: $20; $15 for members of the Green-Wood Historic Fund and members of the Brooklyn Historical Society.
+COST: This event is free.
 Reservations are recommended.
-To make an online reservation or to find out more information, visit www.green-wood.com/toursevents or call 718-210-3080.
+To make an online reservation or to find out more information, visit www.treesny.org.

 The Hamilton College Arboretum features expert speakers in their popular Third Saturday Series.
 The Hamilton College campus has been designated as an arboretum.
 All events are free and open to the public and everyone interested in gardens and landscapes is encouraged to attend.